Andrews54757/FastStream/README.md

 FastStream is primarily developed and tested for desktop browsers.
 Mobile browser support varies a lot by platform (and whether your mobile browser supports extensions).

-That said, recent changes to the seek controls (tap-to-seek responsiveness, correct seek-step handling, and dynamic skip labels) **greatly improve mobile/touch compatibility** in environments where FastStream can run.
+That said, recent changes to the seek controls **greatly improve mobile/touch compatibility** in environments where FastStream can run.

-If you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!

 ## Installation For Chrome and Firefox